 In considering these types of complaints, we will look at whether or not you have followed best practice issued by your regulator and professional body.
-The Solicitors Regulation Authority, Law Society, Bar Council and the Council for Licensed Conveyancers have all published information, good practice, guidance and suggestions about protecting against the risk of cybercrime which we expect you to take seriously.
+Over the last four years the Solicitors Regulation Authority, Law Society, Bar Council and the Council for Licensed Conveyancers have all published information, good practice, guidance and suggestions about protecting against the risk of cybercrime which we expect you to take seriously.

 The steps you take will differ depending on what risks you have assessed, your needs and the size of your firm and each case will be considered on its own merits.
-With so many lawyers working remotely due to the Covid-19 pandemic, we will also consider the steps that have been taken to manage risk in this regard.

 However, at a basic level, the steps we would expect you to take should include:

-- keeping browsers, servers, operating systems, anti-virus software, malware protection and firewalls up to date (using the 'automatic update' option where available); - making sure all laptops, PCs and mobile devices are encrypted and require a password when switched on; - ensuring staff use a suitably complex PIN or password and they change their passwords if you suspect systems have been compromised; - making sure staff are trained to recognise scams and unsolicited emails; - creating a security focused culture in the office where people are encouraged to adopt secure ways of working that are backed up by up to date IT security policies and effective training; - considering ways to mitigate the risk of using removable media, such as ending or restricting the use of USB sticks and SD cards and use cloud storage instead;
+- keeping browsers, servers, operating systems, anti-virus software, malware protection and firewalls up to date (using the 'automatic update' option where available); - making sure all laptops, PCs and mobile devices are encrypted and require a password when switched on; - ensuring staff use a suitably complex PIN or password and they change their passwords if you suspect systems have been compromised; - making sure staff are trained to recognise scams and unsolicited emails; - creating a security focused culture in the office where people are encouraged to adopt secure ways of working that are backed up by up to date IT security policies and effective training; - considering ways to mitigate the risk of using removable media, such as ending or restricting the use of USB sticks and SD cards and use cloud storage instead; - considering investing in a corporate email solution that can be properly protected and controlled rather than a web-based solution such as Yahoo, AOL or Hotmail;

-- considering investing in a corporate email solution that can be properly protected and controlled rather than a web-based solution such as Yahoo, AOL or Hotmail; - ensuring clients know how you will work with them during the retainer and they know what to expect, especially concerning money; and - warning clients about the risk of cybercrime both at the outset and at appropriate times throughout the retainer, such as when sharing bank details over email, or avoiding sharing bank details over email where possible and confirming it in writing or over the phone.
+- ensuring clients know how you will work with them during the retainer and they know what to expect, especially concerning money; and - warning clients about the risk of cybercrime both at the outset and at appropriate times throughout the retainer, such as when sharing bank details over email, or avoiding sharing bank details over email where possible and confirming it in writing or over the phone.